Fesothe/Fesothe/README.md

 <!-- [END BADGES] -->
 &nbsp;

-<p>Velivian Fesothe is my artist and furry name, a persona I developed through Second Life to express aspects of who I am, often referred to as a fursona in the furry fandom but my real name is Jonathan Curley.</p>
+<p>Velivian Fesothe is my artist and furry name, a persona I developed through <a href="https://en.wikipedia.org/wiki/Second_Life">Second Life</a> to express aspects of who I am, often referred to as a <a href="https://en.wikipedia.org/wiki/Fursona">fursona</a> in the <a href="https://en.wikipedia.org/wiki/Furry_fandom">furry fandom</a> but my real name is <a href="https://www.jonathancurley.com">Jonathan Curley</a>.</p>

-<p>I'm the Founder of Furtainment(startup) and its subsidiaries I'm setting up and FossaLab Technologies a social enterprise supporting adults, and children with their Tech journeys, I'm developing websites, code, micros, games and programs to support them.</p>
+<p>I'm the Founder of <a href="https://furtainment.com">Furtainment(startup)</a> and its subsidiaries I'm setting up and <a href="https://fossalab.org.uk">FossaLab Technologies</a> a social enterprise supporting adults, and children with their Tech journeys, I'm developing websites, code, micros, games and programs to support them.</p>

-<p>My ambition is to become a Technical Arts Professor and a member of the United Kingdom Parliament, an MP for Bolton with my own legally registered political party called The Furry Party.</p>
+<p>My ambition is to become a Technical Arts <a href="https://jonathancurley.prof">Professor</a> and a member of the United Kingdom Parliament, an <a href="https://uk.furrys.party/administration/jonathan-curley/">Minister of Parliament (MP)</a> for Bolton with my own legally registered political party called <a href="https://the.furrys.party/">The Furry Party</a>.</p>

 <p>I do not wish to "tokenize" my git repositories.</p>